khakhalin/notes/papers/Guyon2003variable.md

 ## Subset selection

+Three approaches:
-Three approaches: **wrappers** (just try all possible combos, and pick the one that works the best), **filters** (pre-process variables before training), and **embedders** (learn a subset during training).
+* **Wrappers**: define goal, try all possible combos, pick the best

-**Wrappers**:
+* **Filters**: pre-process variables before training, standard and domain-specific tools
+* **Embedders**: learn a subset during training

-1. Define model performance (usually, validation set, or cross-validation)
-2. Define a strategy for samplinging variable subsets (unless you really do all possible subsets)
+For **Wrappers**, need to 1.
+Define model performance (usually, validation set, or cross-validation), and 2.
+Define a strategy for samplinging variable subsets (unless you really do all possible subsets).
+Alternatively: **greedy algorithms**.

-Alternatively: greedy algorithms.
 Either **forward selection** (add features to the list), or **backward elimination** (exclude noisy features).
-Downside: not all data is used for training (as validation set is necessary).
+Downside: not all data is used for training (as validation set is necessary). _Note: apparently, the use of greedy algorithms is hugely controversial, as they are always inferior to other approaches (see [[04_Regression]])._

-**Embedders**: Nested subset methods: define the objective function as J(s) where s is the number of chosen variables.
-Then go some topics I totally don't understand without a context (and they are given without a context):
+**Embedders**: Nested subset methods: define the objective function as J(s) where s is the number of chosen variables. _Then they list some topics I don't understand without a context (and in the paper, they are given without a context):_
 * Quadratic approximation of the cost function
 * Kernel methods
 * Optimum Brain Damage - an old paper by LeCun from 1990 (ref below) where they did something like pruning, but using an approximation for the objective function (is it because they couldn't calculate it directly)

 **Direct objective optimization**: Take the goodness of fit, and add punishment for model complexity, then optimize it directly.
 Similar to shrinking (regularization).

 Another weird method: use all variables for an SVM, then rescale all variables by multiplying them by the absolute values of the weight vector.
 Repeat until convergence.
-It will shrink weak variables to 0 (Weston 2003).
+It will shrink weak variables to nothing (Weston 2003).

 But in most cases direct optimization introduces a hyperparameter (the cost of complexity).

 **Filters**: faster, as happen entirely before training.
 May be linear or non-linear (?).
 Markov blankets (?) and other information-based criteria. _Overall, they seem to cite lots of contemporary papers from the same issue, but probably by now we have better methods, don't we?_

 ## Feature construction and dim reduction

+**Clustering**: may be both unsupervised and supervised (based on examples).
+Claims that it's linked to **information theory**, as it's about finding a proxy ξ for existing x→y, such that mutual information I(ξ , x) is minimized, while I(ξ , y) is preserved.
+Can be optimized with a Lagrangian multiplier J = I(ξ,x) - β∙I(ξ,y). _Not sure I can intuit this at this point._

+But this definition above apparently opens a window to use methods like **KL divergence** for information-based clustering.

+Another method (_Isn't it way more popular now?_) is **matrix factorization**.

+**Supervized clustering**.
+Reference some methods I never heard about (e.g. "Parzen windows"). _Skip for now; it feels both scary and oldschool, which makes it gangerous._

+## Validation

+Basic info on cross-validation.

+Finishes with "Advanced Topics and Open Problems" that I mostly skipped.

 ## References